28add11/diy-GPU/test/README.md

-# Testbenches for Mersenne Prime factoring HDL
+# Testbenches for Vector Processor HDL

-This directory contains the testbenches for the Mersenne prime factoring HDL.
+This directory contains the testbenches for the vector processor.
 It uses [Cocotb](https://www.cocotb.org/) to run all the tests, which are split up individually per component.
 Since the files can get large, eventually I want to add functionality to include or exclude the generated .fst files through the commands, and add different categories of tests for different things that change.

 ## Structure